 - Audio/Video Recording and Editing Experience

 This can function as a nice starting place for your own posting.
 You’ll want to take note of where we placed details about our company and this specific role in order to change the correct information for your own posting.

 Step 2: Distribute your job description wisely

 While there are tons of job boards out there that you might want to post your job to, here at Elegant Themes we’re big fans of JazzHR.
-Not only is it an excellent tools for managing the entire hiring process but they’ve also got a killer syndication feature that blasts your job posting out to all of the most popular free job boards on the web with a single click.
+Not only is it an excellent tool for managing the entire hiring process but they’ve also got a killer syndication feature that blasts your job posting out to all of the most popular free job boards on the web with a single click.
 This is always our first posting when we want to start promoting a new opening.
-It’s the definition of “work smarter not harder.”
+It’s the definition of “work smarter, not harder.”

 Step 3: Publish the job description on your website